Do I always need travel insurance?

 If you don’t have travel insurance, you’ll be personally responsible for any costs incurred due to certain events that might happen on your holiday.
 This might include:

-replacing lost or stolen possessions
+Replacing lost or stolen possessions

-the cost of the holiday if you need to cancel due to illness or bereavement
+The cost of the holiday if you need to cancel due to illness or bereavement

-medical costs if you are ill or have an accident
+Medical costs if you are ill or have an accident

-repatriation or rescue if you need special travel arrangements after an accident
+Repatriation or rescue if you need special travel arrangements after an accident

-if someone sues you because your actions injured them (i.e. you hit someone while on an e-scooter)
+Legal costs if someone sues you because your actions injured them (i.e. you hit someone while on an e-scooter)

-Do you need travel insurance for Europe?
+Do I need travel insurance for Europe?

 Yes, it’s a good idea to have travel insurance if you’re going to Europe.
 Although a GHIC will cover state-provided emergency medical treatment, this might not be enough, and it won’t cover any private treatment or repatriation to the UK.
 If you’re going skiing in Europe, you need winter sports cover.
 If you’re sailing off on a cruise, you need specialist cruise insurance.